microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ![](Ihttps://github.com/Microsoft/Windows-AppConsult-PWALab/raw/master/Manual/Images/UninstallPWA.png)

 We have now a first version of the Contoso Dashboard PWA.
-In the following two exercises, we enhance it to provide offline capabilities and enable web push notifications.
+In the following two exercises, we will enhance it to provide offline capabilities and enable web push notifications.

 ___
 ## Exercise 2 - Adding offline capabilities